Why is my septic tank slow draining

 Plumbing

-The answer to 'why is my septic tank slow draining' is that a slow-draining septic tank is often caused by a clogged septic system.
-This can happen when the septic tank or drain field becomes full of solids, or when the drain field is not draining properly.
+The answer to 'why is my septic tank slow draining' is that a slow draining septic tank is often caused by a clogged septic system.
+This can happen when the septic tank or drain field becomes blocked with solid waste, grease, or other debris.
+Symptoms of a slow draining septic tank include slow draining sinks and toilets, gurgling sounds, or sewage backup.

 Step-by-Step Guide